Alexa can now play your favorite song when you walk into a room

-Amazon today announced a new API that gives Alexa the ability to communicate with sensors that detect motion and sensors used to monitor when a door or window opens.
+Amazon today announced a new API that gives Alexa the ability to communicate with sensors that detect motion and those used to monitor when a door or window opens.
 The new smart home skill feature will enable more automation and interaction with home security systems.

-The Contact and Motion Sensor API introduced today can also be used to answer questions about sensors around your home such as “Is the bathroom window open?”
+The Contact and Motion Sensor API introduced today can also be used to answer questions about sensors around your home, such as “Is the bathroom window open?”
 Alexa can also be programmed to speak up and announce through an Echo speaker that a door or window has been opened.

 With the new integration, Alexa can create preset configurations for specific rooms in your home.
 For example, you can schedule lights to turn on anytime a motion sensor is tripped or turn off automatically after 20 minutes of inactivity.